-Head on car crashes may not be as common as other types of crashes, but we hear about them on the news quite frequently.
+Head on car crashes in Bergen County may not be as common as other types of crashes, but we hear about them on the news quite frequently.
 This year alone there have been a number of these kinds of crashes for several reasons including the driver of a vehicle failing to stay centered in their lane, leaving the roadway or by crossing the centerline.
 Unfortunately, the likelihood of fatal head on car crashes are significantly higher than say rear impact crashes.Head on Collision Statistics

 According to the New Jersey Department of Transportation, total injury crashes have increased steadily from 2013 until the most updated 2016 data.
 In general, statistics estimate that only 2% of crashes are head on collisions, but those still account for more than 10% of driving fatalities.
 Nationwide statistics show head-on collisions most often happen on rural roads and undivided two-lane roads.Head on Collision Fact